scipp/scipp/docs/cpp-reference/constructing_variables.rst

     - values,
     - optionally variances.

-The `keyword` arguments fabric function is introduced.
+The `keyword` arguments factory function is introduced.
 It allows to omit the arguments and pass them in arbitrary order.
 The full form is following:

 .. code-block:: cpp